Rizky-Iqbal36/ikbal-eigen-be/README.md

 ## Use Case

+Other APIs are protected using JWT middleware, so you need a JWT token to access them.
+Here are some ways to retrieve token:

+1. Use POST /member to create a member and receive a token.
+2. Use GET /member/token?id=1 to retrieve the token.

 - Members can borrow books with conditions
   - [x] Members may not borrow more than 2 books
   - [x] Borrowed books are not borrowed by other members